jfecher/ante-website/content/blog/safe_shared_mutability.md

 ```

 This is because unadorned references (`&` and `&mut`) are polymorphic in whether they are `own`ed
 or `shared`.
-These polymorphic references have the capabilities of a `shared` references since they
+These polymorphic references have the capabilities of `shared` references since anywhere
+a `shared` reference is valid, an `own`ed reference would be as well.
-may also be shared.
-The polymorphism comes in handy when returning a reference.
+This polymorphism comes in handy when returning a reference.
 If you passed in an
 owned reference, you'll get an owned one back.
 This would not be the case if Ante were designed to use
 reference subtyping here instead.
 Most importantly, this polymorphism allows most code with references
-to be written the same familiar style, ignoring the fact that `shared` or `own` exist:
+to be written in a familiar style, ignoring the fact that `shared` or `own` exist:

 ```ante
 evaluate (program: &Ast) (context: &mut Context) : I32 can Fail =